memgraph/memgraph/README.md

 ### Compile from Source

-Read the ["### Compile from Source

 Read the ["Building Memgraph from source"](https://memgraph.com/docs/getting-started/build-memgraph-from-source) documentation page to learn how to download, compile, and run Memgraph from its source code.

-"](https://memgraph.com/docs/getting-started/build-memgraph-from-source) documentation page to learn how to download, compile, and run Memgraph from its source code.

 ### Explore Memgraph Internals